sh-sh-dev/BahmanSpider/README.md

 ## Queue Monitor

 Are you stuck in the validation process?
 Just give your `queueId` and `orderId` to this script.
 It will keep sending request to the `CheckResult` endpoint until get payment link.
 (This script never stops working. needs manually terminate using `Ctrl+C`)

+## Home Checker

+This script checks Bahman's home items and notifies you when home something is available to buy.

+Example Usages:
+* Finding test circulations
+* Get notified when circulation published at sell days (example: sometimes they publish circulations at 10:03 instead of 10:00; and we can't refresh the website every 30 seconds)